 If you need an idea of how much you may be able to borrow, this Nationwide calculator may help.
 But each lender has their own rules and these can differ a lot as discussed here: The dark art of mortgage affordability.

 It’s your debts that I am focusing on here, but you also need to be sensible about other costs in the run up to a mortgage application.
 When someone complains their recent bank statements aren’t normal because they went on a good holiday in November and then it was Christmas, the lender is likely to disagree and think that these things happen every year!

 How your current debts affect affordability

 There is a wide range here, from having debts you are currently struggling with at one end of the spectrum to “No problems, the car loan comes out when I get paid and I clear my credit card in full each month” at the other.

 If you are at the very easy end, then your debts are probably falling nicely every month already.
 Unless you have had debt problems in the past (see below), you just need to carry on with that trend and then make sure your credit record stays absolutely clean until your house purchase has completed.

-Many people will be somewhere in the middle – it would nice if your debts were lower, but they aren’t a big problem and you are coping with the repayments.
-Again it is the mortgage company that makes the judgments, not you.
+Many people will feel be somewhere in the middle – it would nice if your debts were lower, but they aren’t a big problem and you are coping with the repayments.
+But it is the mortgage company that makes the judgments, not you.
 You may not care much about that 8k of debt at 0% interest, but a mortgage lender will worry that if you miss a payment suddenly interest is going to be charged.